Protestantism: Charismatic movement

 The Charismatic movement is the international trend of historically mainstream congregations adopting beliefs and practices similar to Pentecostals.
 Fundamental to the movement is the use of spiritual gifts.
 Among Protestants, the movement began around 1960.

-In America, Episcopalian Dennis Bennett is sometimes cited as one of the charismatic movement's seminal influence.
+In the United States, Episcopalian Dennis Bennett is sometimes cited as one of the charismatic movement's seminal influence.
 In the United Kingdom, Colin Urquhart, Michael Harper, David Watson and others were in the vanguard of similar developments.
 The Massey conference in New Zealand, 1964 was attended by several Anglicans, including the Rev. Ray Muller, who went on to invite Bennett to New Zealand in 1966, and played a leading role in developing and promoting the Life in the Spirit seminars.
 Other Charismatic movement leaders in New Zealand include Bill Subritzky.

 Larry Christenson, a Lutheran theologian based in San Pedro, California, did much in the 1960s and 1970s to interpret the charismatic movement for Lutherans.
 A very large annual conference regarding that matter was held in Minneapolis.
 Charismatic Lutheran congregations in Minnesota became especially large and influential; especially "Hosanna!" in Lakeville, and North Heights in St. Paul.
 The next generation of Lutheran charismatics cluster around the Alliance of Renewal Churches.
 There is considerable charismatic activity among young Lutheran leaders in California centered around an annual gathering at Robinwood Church in Huntington Beach.
 Richard A. Jensen's Touched by the Spirit published in 1974, played a major role of the Lutheran understanding to the charismatic movement.

 In Congregational and Presbyterian churches which profess a traditionally Calvinist or Reformed theology there are differing views regarding present-day continuation or cessation of the gifts (charismata) of the Spirit.
 Generally, however, Reformed charismatics distance themselves from renewal movements with tendencies which could be perceived as overemotional, such as Word of Faith, Toronto Blessing, Brownsville Revival and Lakeland Revival.
 Prominent Reformed charismatic denominations are the Sovereign Grace Churches and the Every Nation Churches in the US, in Great Britain there is the Newfrontiers churches and movement, which leading figure is Terry Virgo.

 A minority of Seventh-day Adventists today are charismatic.
 They are strongly associated with those holding more "progressive" Adventist beliefs.
 In the early decades of the church charismatic or ecstatic phenomena were commonplace.